Haunted attraction: Haunted house, mansion or castle

 A haunted house, haunted mansion, or haunted castle is a type of haunted attraction that usually takes place indoors.
 Visitors may experience intense animatronics, bloody and frightening set pieces, rustic antiques, scary music and sounds, dynamic lighting, fog, costumed actors with elaborate makeup or masks, and other special effects used to create scenes of terror.

-Knoebels Amusement Resort in Elysburg, Pennsylvania has a "Haunted House" dark ride.
+Knoebels Amusement Resort in Elysburg, Pennsylvania, has a "Haunted House" dark ride.
 The Haunted Mansion is popular with patrons at Disney locations around the world.
-Miracle Strip Amusement Park in Panama City Beach, Florida had a "Haunted Castle" ride until the amusement park itself closed down in 2004.
+Miracle Strip Amusement Park in Panama City Beach, Florida, had a "Haunted Castle" ride until the amusement park itself closed down in 2004.
 Its prop elements became part of "The Terrortorium" in Oxford, Alabama, for annual Halloween events.
+Miracle Strip's former "Old House" walk-through attraction permanently transferred to Panama City Beach's amusement park, Race City, where it currently stands simply identified as "Haunted House".
 Many of Sally Corporation's Scooby-Doo's Haunted Mansion rides were replaced by Boo Blasters on Boo Hill.

 Haunted houses or mansions for an annual Halloween season can be located in hospitals, grocery stores, shopping malls, warehouses, semi-trailers, factories, boats or ships, dilapidated homes, etc. Haunted house or haunted mansion events can range from a few minutes to many hours in length, with some permitting visitors to go at their own pace and others requiring group tours led by guides.

 A number of the largest seasonal attractions feature multiple haunted houses on the same site.
 For example, in 2015, Pure Terror Screampark in Monroe, New York, was awarded the Guinness World Record for World's Longest Walk Through Horror Attraction.

 In terms of appearance, the prototypical haunted house in America can probably trace its roots to the 1925 painting House by the Railroad by Edward Hopper.